chriswrightdesign/websites-for-non-jerks/README.md

 - How are you dealing with video, both in scale and bandwidth?
 [Fitvid.js](http://fitvidsjs.com/)
 - How are you dealing with maps?
 [Responsive maps](http://trentwalton.com/2013/04/11/responsive-maps/), [Adaptive maps](http://bradfrostweb.com/blog/post/adaptive-maps/)

 ##11.
-Avoid frustrating people: Care about performance
+Avoid frustrating people: performance

 - Have you set a performance budget?
 [Setting a performance budget](http://timkadlec.com/2013/01/setting-a-performance-budget/)
 - Considered page load time and how it affects your visitors?
 [Loading time](http://blog.kissmetrics.com/loading-time/)